-The Trans4m Rail Environment Team will undertake environmental inspections, audits and reporting to develop and evaluate the effectiveness of environmental controls.
+The Inland Rail or their Contractor's Environment Team will undertake environmental inspections, audits and reporting to develop and evaluate the effectiveness of environmental controls.
 This will include:

-- General observations for the daily management of erosion and sediment controls shall be documented in site dairies by the Site Supervisor; - Regular inspection of erosion and sediment controls shall be undertaken by the Environmental Coordinator and Site Supervisor using the Weekly Environmental Management Inspection Checklist and uploaded to Soteria; - ▶ Effectiveness of erosion and sediment controls shall be regularly reviewed by the Environmental Coordinator for adequacy having regard for changing circumstances; - Prior to any off-site discharge, water to be tested using a calibrated WQ meter by the Environmental Coordinator and adjusted as appropriate to meet WQO limits.
-Records to be maintained in SharePoint and Project Pack Web; - All data captured from the Project's Construction Monitoring Programs will be maintained by the Environmental Coordinator/s in SharePoint and Project Pack Web and made available to all parties via the Trans4M Rail website www.trans4mrail.com.au; - Monthly reporting to Inland Rail on soil and water management will be recorded through Project Monthly Reports; - Six monthly independent environmental audits undertaken by a suitably qualified professional (RPS). - ▶ ER regular monitoring of the implementation of the documents listed in the CoA; and - The broader EMP auditing process is discussed further in Section 6.10 of Trans4m Rail's CEMP.
+General observations for the daily management of erosion and sediment controls shall be documented in site dairies by the Site Supervisor;

+Regular inspection of erosion and sediment controls shall be undertaken by the Environmental Coordinator and Site Supervisor using the Weekly Environmental Management Inspection Checklist and uploaded to Soteria;

+Effectiveness of erosion and sediment controls shall be regularly reviewed by the Environmental Coordinator for adequacy having regard for changing circumstances;

+Prior to any off-site discharge, water to be tested using a calibrated WQ meter by the Environmental Coordinator and adjusted as appropriate to meet WQO limits.
+Records to be maintained in SharePoint and Project Pack Web;

+All data captured from the Project's Construction Monitoring Programs will be maintained by the Environmental Coordinator/s in SharePoint and Project Pack Web and made available to all parties via the Inland Rail website - www.InlandRail.com.au;

+Monthly reporting to Inland Rail on soil and water management will be recorded through Project Monthly Reports;

+Six monthly independent environmental audits undertaken by a suitably qualified professional (RPS);

+ER regular monitoring of the implementation of the documents listed in the CoA; and

+The broader EMP auditing process is discussed further in Section 6.10 of Inland Rail's CEMP.